argentsea/docfx/tutorials/Querying/fetching.md

 So, if you use output parameters (which is potentially more performant), use __MapOutput&ast;__.
 If you use standard SELECTs to return your data, use __MapReader&ast;__.

-Both methods support multiple result sets that populate properties that contain Lists of related data.
+Both methods support multiple result sets that populate properties that contain Lists (`List<Model>` or `IList<Mopdel>`) of related data.
 For example, you might have an Order record with a property containing an OrderItem List.
 The list items come from (additional) DataReader results.
-You can have up to eight of these List properties.
+A single root Model may have up to eight of these List properties.
+The List property must be settable.

-> [!TIP]
+> [!NOTE]
 > The order in which your attribute-mapped class appears in the generic definitions should be the same order as the list data results in the procedure output.

 An example of calling each would be: